clathrop/cukes-geb-example/README.md

 Cucumber-jvm-geb-example
 ==

-skeleton project for demonstrating the integration between Cucumber-jvm and Geb --
+skeleton project for demonstrating the integration between Cucumber-jvm and Geb using the HtmlUnit Driver --

 To run all the scenarios in the project: